- LAB SHOP

 In the Fabrication Laboratory we have 3 types of 3D printer available for use.

 We have both plastic and plaster printers, but they work in the same way, both are additive processes that slice a 3-Dimensional CAD Object into layers before printing it

 We recommend using rhino to model your geometry.
 However, you can use any CAD program you are familiar with.
-Below is a template file with build volumes and some useful help built in.

 1. IS YOUR GEOMETRY PRINTABLE?